Connect with others who understand.

 Atrial Flutter vs. Atrial Fibrillation: Differences and Similarities

 Atrial fibrillation (AFib) and atrial flutter are common types of arrhythmias — abnormal heart rhythms.
-The two conditions share many similarities, and it may be difficult to tell them apart.
-Both can cause fatigue, heart palpitations, and a risk of stroke.
-Despite these similarities, they differ in significant ways.
-While there are overlapping symptoms, causes, diagnoses, and treatments, these can also vary between the two.
+Because the two conditions share many similarities, it can be hard to tell them apart.
+Both can cause fatigue, heart palpitations, and a higher risk of stroke, but they affect the heart in different ways.

 What Are Atrial Fibrillation and Atrial Flutter?